about

 Stubborn Immigration Stories

-For years, I didn’t allow myself to write about these experiences.
+I didn’t allow myself to write about these experiences for the longest time ever.

 The journalist in me feared that no editor would possibly want to publish my personal stories about immigration because I’m a nobody.